New deicing pad at Calgary airport marks largest use of clean concrete tech in Canada

 To date, the tens of thousands of cubic metres required for the new deicing apron is the largest pour of the company’s concrete in Canada.
 Globally, it’s eclipsed only by an office tower project in Atlanta that used 33,000 cubic metres of the company’s CO2-injected concrete.

-PCL served as the general contractor for the East Deicing Apron, employing an on-site batch plant to produce a steady steam of concrete at the airport in August and September last year.
+PCL served as the general contractor for the East Deicing Apron, employing an on-site batch plant to produce a steady stream of concrete at the airport in August and September last year.
 Outbound planes have begun using the new deicing facility in recent weeks.

 In terms of emissions avoided compared to conventional concrete, the project trapped 160 tonnes of CO2, translating to the amount absorbed by a 209 acre forest over the course of a year, the company said.
 While CarbonCure’s process does not offset the emissions generated during the cement manufacturing process — a major contributor to climate change — it lessens the carbon footprint of concrete.